berrak/LedTask/README.md

 ![Badge Hit Counter](https://visitor-badge.laobi.icu/badge?page_id=berrak_LedTask)

 # Arduino library LedTask
-The Arduino library `LedTask` shows the power of non-preemptive multitasking. `LedTask` shows an elementary example with four LEDs, and these run close to independent of each other.
+The Arduino library `LedTask` shows the power of non-preemptive multitasking. `LedTask` shows an elementary example with four LEDs, and these run close to independently of each other.

 ## Why try this library?